Surrounded by mountains, the Mawddach Estuary must be one of the most beautiful in Europe.

 3. Wings up high

-Turn left to the top of a rise and, after admiring views of the Mawddach Estuary, bear right to a stile.
+Just before reaching the lake, turn left at a footpath sign post.
 Ignore the left-hand path up Pared-y-Cefn hir, with its Iron Age hill fort, and with the hill on your left, stay on the main path, passing through remote heather moorland.
 Scan the sky for buzzards, peregrines and raven.

 Ravens circle above the estuary ©Getty

 To your right is the Craig-las escarpment, an outlier of the Cader Idris range, which may carry a blanket of early winter snow.
 Further on, the path eventually descends to a ladder stile.
 Slant right through two wall gaps and follow a track to a lane.
 Turn left and take a path on the right downhill to rejoin the lane.
-Turn right to pass Kings Youth Hostel and cross over a bridge.
+Pass Kings Youth Hostel and stay on the road down to the A493.
 Because of the abundant mosses and lichens, this stretch of the Afon Gwynant is a Site of Special Scientific Interest.

 4. Beyond the jetty